THE ESSENTIAL GUIDE TO NATURAL FOOD COLORS

 Red beets contain a pigment called betanin that gives them their magenta hue.
 They are fantastic as a natural and organic food coloring.

-Do remember, beets are sensitive to heat, light, and oxidation and they will turn brown if cooked or baked.
-Also, the color will change when combined with baking soda or baking powder.
+However, beets are sensitive to heat, light, and oxidation and they will turn brown if cooked or baked.
+Moreover, the color will change when combined with baking soda or baking powder.

 The powder is specially freeze-dried to preserve flavor and nutrients, it tastes great, and only one teaspoon will give you a gorgeous, bright pink color.